The World Of Khoras - Civilization - Cities

 Currency Rukemian

-Natural Resources and Manufactured Goods Clay, sandstone, cattle, barley, cotton, fish, oranges, sugar cane, molasses, rum
+Natural Resources Clay, sandstone, cattle, barley, cotton, fish, oranges, sugar cane

 Wealth Very Poor